 This bunch of disruptive bacteria is affectionately and collectively referred to as BV-associated bacteria

-BV-associated bacteria are prone to biofilm formation, especially Gardnerella!
-A 2005 study found that BV-associated bacteria and G. vaginalis were located physically near one another and formed an adherent biofilm on the surface of epithelial cells
+BV-associated bacteria are prone to biofilm formation, especially Gardnerella.
+A 2005 study found that BV-associated bacteria and G. vaginalis were located physically near one another and formed an adherent biofilm on the surface of vaginal epithelial cells.

-Researchers currently believe that G. vaginalis starts making the biofilm and then over time, other microbes attach and flourish.
-And then— you guessed it—the BV can come back or, equally as frustrating, it never went away in the first place.
+Researchers currently believe that G. vaginalis starts making the bacterial biofilm and then over time, other microbes attach and flourish.
+And then — you guessed it — bacterial vaginosis can come back or, equally as frustrating, it never went away in the first place.

-Notably, a study in 2019 found that anaerobic microbes (microbes that don’t like oxygen) and are often correlated with BV, tend to be found at the bottom of biofilms, where they are physically removed from oxygen by the pile of other microbes on top of them.
+Notably, a 2019 study found that anaerobic microbes (microbes that don’t like oxygen) which are often correlated with bacterial vaginosis, tend to be found at the bottom of biofilms, where they are physically removed from oxygen by the pile of other microbes on top of them.

-Like BV, vaginal yeast infections, sometimes called “Vulvovaginal Candidiasis” (VVC for short), have also been associated with biofilms
+Like bacterial vaginosis, vaginal yeast infections, sometimes called “vulvovaginal candidiasis” (VVC for short), have also been associated with biofilms

 We know that Candida albicans, the yeast that usually causes vaginal yeast infections, can form a biofilm on the surface of vaginal mucus.